MaWalla/ImmersiveFX/README.md

 - `port` Port of the WLED device for UDP communication

 - `path` Path to the serial device.
 For example '/dev/ttyACM0' on Linux and mac OS, or 'COM3' on Windows
-- `baud`: baudrate for communication, must match with the client
+- `baud` baudrate for communication, must match with the client

 - `device_num` counting up, starting at 1. used to differentiate multiple controllers.

+## Usage
+While ImmersiveFX is running, there are commands available to alter its behaviour.
+Those can be typed in while it its running.
+Available commands are:

+- `reload` stops all threads and reloads the config and application core
+- `start` starts the threads
+- `stop` stops all the threads but keeps them active
+- `exit` kills all threads and exits the program

 ## Notes
 For dualshock (4) support, you need to first copy the `ds4perm` file from this repo to /opt, then run `sudo chmod +x /opt/ds4perm` to make it executable.